MicrosoftDocs/msix-docs/msix-src/msix-core/msixcore-clickonce-solution.md

 ---
-title: Create a ClickOnce Solution with MSIX Core
+title: Creating MSIX package with MSIX Core from source code
 description: This article provides a step by step instruction on how to leverage the MSIX Core bootstrapper, which creates an application using ClickOnce that will allow your users to just download a setup.exe and install their MSIX app through the MSIX Core Installer. ms.date: 11/15/2019 ms.topic: article